 Given these facts, we urge the Committee to adopt a platform that promotes continued support for the many HUD programs that have proven to be efficient and effective in serving people with the lowest incomes.
+While there have been recent calls to overhaul HUD, modernizing the agency will require building on, rather than reinventing what we know already works.
 Going forward, HUD's success in serving those families most in need will depend on the continuation and expansion of the following highly successful programs, among others.